usnistgov/generate_alchemical_lammps_inputs/README.md

 ## Documentation

- - locally: Run the following in the command line: ``python -m md_spa -d``
+ - locally: Run the following in the command line: ``python -m generate_alchemical_lammps_inputs -d``
  - online: [GitHub][docs4nist]

 ## Dependencies

 This package is tested for python 3.10+ on all Windows, MacOS, and Linux systems.
-No python library dependenices are required before installation.
+No python library dependencies are required before installation.

 ## Installation